0xSero/partisia-docs/docs/operator-6-keys.md

 >
 > - This section enables you to fill out you config.json and Register Transaction with correct information.
 The config.json and registration are described in detail in the following sections.

-The keys are randomly generated at [KeyGen](https://dashboard.partisiablockchain.com/keygen)
+In the next two pages you will see how to fill out a config.json for a block producing node and how to register your node for block production on Partisia Blockchain.
+Before you can do that you need 3 private keys.

 ### Steps:
 1) Find your PBC account private key and PBC address.
 2) Generate The Network key pair.
 3) Generate the Finalization key pair.

+The network and finalization keypair are randomly generated at [KeyGen](https://dashboard.partisiablockchain.com/keygen).

 ### Description of the functions of the keys and where to use them:

 **The 1st set**  are Account keys of your PBC account, that you get through KYC the process:
-PrivateKey - This is the private key for your PBC account that holds the MPC Tokens that you are staking.
+ - This is the private key for your PBC account that holds the MPC Tokens that you are staking.
 When you use the wallet to send the Register Transaction, the transaction is signed with this key.
 Goes in config.json as "accountKey" unless you are operating a genesis node, then you put the private key referring to the account you have chosen to hold your stake as "accountKey".
-BlockchainAddress - This is the address associated with your PBC account.
+PBC address - This is the address associated with your PBC account.
 When you send the Register Transaction it is automatically registered as your "Identity" when you sign the transaction.

 **The 2nd set** are Network Keys for network identification:
 PrivateKey - The private key is registered in config.json as "networkKey"